redouane59/twitter-personal-analyzer-bot/README.md

 # SocialMediaRaiser
-Use API & IA to make grow social media accounts.
+Use API & IA to o bring growth to social media accounts.